melaniewalsh/mwalsh/_pages/cv.md

 ### Articles & Book Chapters

-“DH Readership and Reception: Toward Recognizing a Subfield and Future,” forthcoming in *Debates in Digital Humanities 2021*, ed.
+“DH Readership and Reception,” forthcoming in *Debates in Digital Humanities 2021*, ed.
 Lauren Klein and Matt Gold, University of Minnesota Press.

 [“Tweets of a Native Son: The Quotation and Recirculation of James Baldwin from Black Power to #BlackLivesMatter,”](http://tweetsofanativeson.com/Publications) *American Quarterly*, 70, no. 3 (2018).